 It is an open body which unites the web industry and facilitates discussion about the direction of the internet.

-Currently, the ID phase of HTTP/3 is the last phase before proposals are promoted to the level of RFC-s, or Request-for-Comments, which we can consider, for all intents and purposes, official internet protocol definitions.
-Then are then implemented by all major internet players.
+Currently, the ID phase of HTTP/3 is the last phase before proposals are promoted to the level of RFCs, or Request-for-Comments, which we can consider, for all intents and purposes, official internet protocol definitions.
+They are then implemented by all major internet players.

 This means that HTTP/3 is to become an official standard once the draft expires later this year (June 2019).